 She also discusses the need for telecoms to break down silos and remove information bottlenecks, emphasizing how the integration of the cloud and AI can be the key to driving this change.

-As the discussion evolves, Candiana draws parallels between the rapid evolution in telecommunications and industries like game development – another sector where Microsoft is heavily involved – highlighting how lessons learned in one field can benefit the other.
+As the discussion evolves, Candiani draws parallels between the rapid evolution in telecommunications and industries like game development – another sector where Microsoft is heavily involved – highlighting how lessons learned in one field can benefit the other.
 Additionally, she shares exclusive insights into Microsoft’s AI tool, Copilot, and its potential for telcos, while stressing the importance of prioritizing security in AI-driven operations.

 To hear from a company at the forefront of telecom innovation, listen to this full exclusive interview with Microsoft’s VP of Telco and Media!